 Dead Kultuk and Durnev Islands

-From the 17th to 20th century, Dead Kultuk has had a three different names: Blue Bay, Tsesarevich Bay and Komsomolets Bay.
-At the entrance of the 70 km-wide bay are the Durnev Islands.
-For unknown reasons many online reports make it sound like there’s only one island off of Buzachi’s northern coastline.
-However, if you whip open a 1970s Soviet map – or Google Earth – you’ll see that there are at least five substantially-sized islands, some of which are more than 6 km wide and most of them are heavily covered in reeds.
+At the entrance of the 70-kilometre-wide bay are the Durnev Islands.
+Many online reports imply there’s only one island off of the Buzachi’s northern coastline.
+However, if you whip open a 1970s Soviet map – or Google Earth – you’ll see there are at least five substantially sized islands, some of which are more than 6km wide and most of them are heavily covered in reeds.

 Close satellite image of Durnev Island.